Uranium Dioxide SDS

 Danger of cumulative effects.

-May damage kidneys.
+May damage the kidneys.

 Precautionary statements: Avoid breathing dust.